K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="2.2"/>  2.2.
 PaaS-TA Operator Portal Logout

-1. Click ① "Logout" button from (the logged in) main page.
+1. Click the ① "Logout" button from (the logged-in) main page.
 ![03]

 ## <a name="3"/>3.
 PaaS-TA Operator Portal Dashboard